 * * * *

 I could just as easily be dead.
 Once, I sat on a bed asking my husband, tearfully but politely, if he’d mind sitting with me while I took all the Valium I’d saved up, because I thought I’d feel better if he were holding my hand when I died.
-If he’d agreed, he’d be observing the eight anniversary of my passing this autumn.
+If he’d agreed, he’d be observing the eighth anniversary of my passing this autumn.

 (From the perspective of a person who wants to die, announcing this wish to loved ones is a terribly ineffective plan.
 From the perspective of a person who didn’t die and no longer wants to, it was a great fucking plan.
 Possibly the best plan.)